-Stock futures soar on Moderna’s vaccine update
+Dow nears 30K level as COVID-19 vaccine news fuels investor sentiment

 Investors will build on a robust week for U.S. stocks after the S&P 500 hit a fresh record and the Russell 2000, a benchmark of domestic-focused companies, also hit a record on Friday passing levels not seen since August 2018.

 For the week, the Dow tacked on about 4%, the S&P over 2% while Nasdaq slipped 0.5%.
-This as global investors pumped a record amount of money into equity funds.
+This came as global investors pumped a record amount of money into equity funds.

 GLOBAL STOCK FUNDS SEE RECORD INFLOWS ON PFIZER'S VACCINE NEWS